-The Unique Mental Health Needs of Refugees
+The Unique Mental Health Needs of Migrants and Refugees

 Many of those seeking asylum have been witness to war, atrocities, persecution, natural disasters and grinding poverty, leaving many with complex psychological needs that can only be addressed by easily accessible and culturally sensitive services.